-A 'trap' for men trying to use mindfulness is feeling pressure to 'get it right', or thinking that you 'just don't get it'.
-There will be times when you doubt your ability to practise mindfulness.
+Sometimes the difficulty for women trying to use mindfulness is feeling pressure to 'get it right', or thinking that you 'just don't get it'.
+There will be times when you doubt your ability to practise mindfulness and that's ok.

 Expect that you will become distracted and doubt your ability to 'do' mindfulness.
 This is part of the practice.
-Simply try to notice the doubtful thoughts, and return to your anchor ('anchor' is explained on the next page).
+Simply try to notice the doubtful thoughts, and return to your anchor ('anchor' is explained below).